bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

 Right now, the user can add a question and an answer, and click "Save".
 But nothing useful really happens.
 Let's fix that!

-Your task is to make the "Save" function actually saves the question to the Firestore database.
+Your task is to make the "Save" function actually save the question to the Firestore database.

 When you see that the question is appearing in the Firestore collection in the Firebase Console, then you are ready for the next task. 🥇